JiscMonitor/monitor-uk/docs/system/DATA_MODELS.md

 ## Manifestation: Request Register - Create/Update

 The data that is stored in the request register on submission of a create or update.
-In the case of an update where the public id is provided via the URL space, this is recorded as the public_id.
+In the case of an update where the public id is provided via the URL space, this is recorded as the **admin.public_id**.

 ```json
 {